subawocit/CS292F_Project/README.md

 conda activate mind-vis
 ```

-note: I hardcoded some file paths, please do
+note: I hard-coded some file paths, please do
 ```sh
 grep -r '/home/yuchen'
 ```
-and change file accordingly to make sure everything is stored in the intended location
+and change file paths accordingly to make sure everything is stored in the intended location